parse-community/Parse-SDK-Flutter/README.md

 ```

 __Update event__
-When an existing ParseObject which fulfills the ParseQuery you subscribe is updated (The ParseObject fulfills the
+When an existing ParseObject which fulfills the QueryBuilder you subscribe is updated (The ParseObject fulfills the
-ParseQuery before and after changes), you’ll get this event.
+QueryBuilder before and after changes), you’ll get this event.
 The object is the ParseObject which was updated.
 Its content is the latest value of the ParseObject.
 ```dart
   liveQuery.on(LiveQueryEvent.update, (value) {